Headaches: not only are they painful, but they can also be disabling.

 How to treat your headaches?

-Chiropractors can assess, diagnose and manage headaches; however, in some cases referral and co-management may be the most appropriate course of treatment.
-Evidence has demonstrated that chiropractic care, including spinal manipulative therapy, can be an effective treatment for cervicogenic and tension-type headaches.
-More so, studies have demonstrated that care offered by chiropractors can also decrease the intensity and frequency of migraines.
-Depending on the findings of the history and patient examination, the chiropractor may recommend patient reassurance, soft tissue therapy, spinal manipulation, acupuncture, and lifestyle recommendations including rehabilitation.
+Physiotherapists can assess, diagnose and manage headaches; however, in some cases referral and co-management may be the most appropriate course of treatment.
+Evidence has demonstrated that physiotherapy, including manual therapy, can be an effective treatment for cervicogenic and tension-type headaches.
+More so, studies have demonstrated that care offered by physiotherapists can also decrease the intensity and frequency of migraines.
+Depending on the findings of the history and patient examination, the physiotherapist may recommend patient reassurance, soft tissue therapy, spinal mobilization, modalities such as acupuncture, massage therapy, and lifestyle recommendations.
 However, the plan of management will be individualized to the patient’s needs and examination findings.